ccoenraets/phonegap-workshop/readme.md

 #### Step 2: Using the HomeView class ####

+1. In index.html, add a script tag to include HomeView.js:

+    ```html
+    <script src="js/HomeView.js"></script>
+    ```

-1. Remove the renderHomeView() function from the app object.
+2. Remove the renderHomeView() function from the app object.
-2. Remove the findByName() function from the app object.
+3. Remove the findByName() function from the app object.
-3. Modify the initialize function() to display the Home View using the HomeView class:
+4. Modify the initialize function() to display the Home View using the HomeView class:

     ```javascript
     initialize: function() {